-'Decoupled' Tried to Satirize 'Toxic' Societal Norms, Ended Up Normalizing Them
+‘Decoupled’ Tried to Satirize ‘Toxic’ Societal Norms, Ended Up Normalizing Them

 ‘Kota Factory’ Fetishizes Hard Work and Merit, Perpetuating a Culture of Casteism

 The show-makers loved to take digs at Parasite — the “chilling commentary on class” that became the first non-English language film to win an Oscar for Best Picture in 2020.
-Interestingly, the references to the movie mostly come up when the character of a Korean investor, Mr. Lee, makes an appearance.
-Is that racist, perhaps, in the same way that making references to “noodles” whenever a character’s nationality is revealed as Chinese?
+Interestingly, the references to the movie mostly come up when the character of a Korean investor, Mr. Lee, made an appearance.
+Is that racist in a way somewhat similar to making references to “noodles” whenever a character’s nationality is revealed as Chinese?
 Perhaps.

-To add to that, the character of Arya’s wife — named Shruti Sharma, played by Surveen Chawla — appears visibly distressed the morning after almost hooking up with Mr. Lee’s character because she comes across news of a “novel virus outbreak” in South Korea.
-Mr. Lee had seemingly been in India for a while, at this point, which made me wonder how xenophobia could possibly not be the reason behind her concerns.
+To add to that, the character of Arya’s wife — named Shruti Sharma, played by Chawla — appears visibly distressed the morning after almost hooking up with Mr. Lee because she comes across news of a “novel virus outbreak” in South Korea.
+At this point, Mr. Lee had seemingly been in India for a while, which made me wonder how xenophobia could possibly not be the reason behind her concerns.
 It also brought back memories of news from last year about Indians from the north-eastern region of the country dealing with “racist attacks” immediately after the pandemic broke out.

-Casteism and classism among the Indian elite, while despicable, are hardly shocking.
-It’s too deeply entrenched in the outlook of the real-life Arya Iyers of India for their privileged gaze to penetrate.
-But given that performative woke-ness is yet another one of their defining traits, I wasn’t expecting the problematic narratives surrounding Mr. Lee’s character — especially in the context of global discourses like #BlackLivesMatter.
+Casteism and classism among the Indian elite, while despicable, are hardly shocking — they’re too deeply entrenched in the outlook of the real-life Arya Iyers of India for their privileged gaze to penetrate.
+But given that performative woke-ness is yet another one of the defining traits of individuals like him, who often use Twitter to stoke their egos by scoring brownie points with their followers, I wasn’t expecting the problematic narratives surrounding Mr. Lee’s character — especially in the wake of global discourses on racism with #BlackLivesMatter dominating social media over the course of 2020.

+Adding to its misogynistic, casteist ideas about beauty, Decoupled stated loud and clear that women only hire domestic workers who aren’t “pretty,” besides implying through its choice of actors in the same sequence that only “fair-skinned” translates to “pretty.”

 Moreover, Shruti, who was introduced as a high-profile investment banker, had her role reduced to that of a “hot” plot device to steer Arya’s narrative forward.
-As part of her job, all the audience sees is Shruti attending parties in beautiful, figure-accentuating clothes, flirting with Mr. Lee, or being forced to sit through the unwelcome advances their “intellectual” neighbor, political economist Dr. Suman Basu, makes towards her — for the sake of her career.
+As part of her job, all the audience sees is Shruti attending parties in beautiful, figure-accentuating clothes, flirting with Mr. Lee, or for the sake of her career, being forced to sit through the unwelcome advances her “intellectual” neighbor, political economist Dr. Suman Basu, makes towards her.

-Adding to its misogynistic, casteist ideas about beauty, it stated loud and clear that women only hire domestic workers who aren’t “pretty,” besides implying through its choice of actors in the same sequence that only “fair-skinned” translates to “pretty.”

 “With its off-putting bro-code bravado and casual mean-spiritedness, Decoupled has missed the boat by at least 10 years… But as it stands, it comes off as positively prehistoric, giving Joseph an outlet to express his disdain for therapists, the ‘NDTV types’, and the #MeToo movement — all by using his characters as a mouthpiece,” The Indian Express stated, adding: “Arya lives in a bubble of his own making, which separates him not just from the real world, but also his family… Decoupled comes dangerously close to sympathizing with the sort of people that it wants to satirize.”

-Sarabhai vs. Sarabhai, from the early 2000s, arguably did a better job at exposing the hypocrisy and savior complex of the urban rich, who throw decadent parties for social causes, than Decoupled did almost two decades later.
+Sarabhai vs. Sarabhai, from the early 2000s, arguably did a better job at exposing the hypocrisy and savior complex of the urban rich, who throw decadent parties for charitable causes, than Decoupled did almost two decades later.

 Related on The Swaddle: